koktaildotcom/com.p1.smartmeter/README.md

 - Added capability as it is needed for the power overview
 - Hide total consumed/generated from device sensor overview

+### v3.1.1 - 18.12.2019
+- Add new p1 smartmeter implementation to work with the new com.p1.smartmeter-dsmr.reader
+- Make the old p1-smartmeter deprecated

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.p1.smartmeter